 Stories create an emotional experience.

 “I am a filmmaker who creates authentic, entertaining stories with specific perspectives.
 I believe in artistic collaboration, making a difference, and embracing new storytelling technologies and forms to delight audiences.”

 Producer – Director – Writer

 Cathleen MacDonald is the creator and writer-producer-director of the 26-part series, Working Animals (Discovery Canada, Animal Planet, Canal D and distributed worldwide) and the writer-producer-director of The Animal IQ Test (Discovery Channel, Animal Planet).
 Of her nine episodes of CBC’s Moving On, the episode, The Courage of Sharon won a Columbus Film Festival Award and was included in CBC’s entry for a Gemini nomination.
-Recently she was the producer-director of the web series and digital art experience The Lost Museum (Creative Hub 1352).
-Prior to that she was the digital producer for the feature documentary The Divided Brain (Matter of Fact Media, CBC Documentary Channel), produced the documentary, Deescalate with support from the Ontario Arts Council, and produced and directed the 10-episode scripted digital series and website The Lost Museum.
+Recently she was the producer-director of the 10-part digital series and digital art experience The Lost Museum (Creative Hub 1352).
+Prior to that she was the digital producer for the feature documentary The Divided Brain (Matter of Fact Media, CBC Documentary Channel), and she produced and directed the documentary Deescalate, with support from the Ontario Arts Council.
+She is currently producing and directing Kanakiyost with support from the Mississauga Arts Council.